emacsorphanage/helm-gtags/README.md

 #### `helm-gtags-update-tags`

 Update TAG file.
-Default is update only current file, You can update all files with `C-u` prefix.
+Default is update only current file.
+You can update all files with `C-u` prefix.
 You can generate new tags with `C-uC-u` prefix.